-Proclamations are issued by the Mayor or on behalf of the Mayor throughout the year to appreciate or recognize a group or individual that has some type of local relevance or promotes activities taking place in the City of San Leandro.
+Proclamations are issued by the Mayor or on behalf of the Mayor throughout the year to celebrate or recognize a group or individual of local relevance or promotes activities taking place in the City of San Leandro.
 Annually in January the City Council adopts the Proclamation recipients for the year.